Road to the Future

 As cars become even more autonomous, we expect to see software that will create an increasingly digital experience.

 Headquartered in China, Huizhou Desay SV Automotive plays a similar role but concentrates on serving China’s growing EV market.
 The company says it aims to seamlessly integrate man, machine, and lifestyle through its smart cabin, driving, and service solutions.
-Its cockpit of the future will include automation domain controller units that enable voice recognition, streaming media, digital displays of information about the car functions, surroundings, and front and back row karaoke integration, while the cameras, sensors and ADAS software will enable assisted parking lane changing, etc. The company has a keen understanding of local cost advantages generated through its supplier relationship and we believe it is well positioned to benefit from growth in China’s EV market as the country moves to localize its EV supply chain.
-Currently smart cockpits are found in 36 percent of cars.
+Its cockpit of the future will include automation domain controller units that enable voice recognition, streaming media, digital displays of information about the car functions, surroundings, and front and back row karaoke integration, while the cameras, sensors and ADAS software will enable assisted parking, lane changing, etc. The company has a keen understanding of local cost advantages generated through its supplier relationship, and we believe it is well positioned to benefit from growth in China’s EV market as the country moves to localize its EV supply chain.
+Reports from 2021 suggest that smart cockpits are found in about 36 percent of cars .
 Over the next five years, we expect this number to grow to 60 percent in China, where the majority of Huizhou Desay SV Automotive’s business is based.

 The Road to the Future

-In the recent launch of its ES7 SUV, Shanghai-based car marker NIO said it wants drivers to feel like they are sitting in their living room when in the cockpit of a NIO.
-Its front seats are heated, vented, and have massage functions and the cockpit is equipped with augmented reality and virtual reality functionality and features ambient lighting and surround sound.
-As visions of electrification collide with the prospects of AI, we expect not only to see increased ubiquity of EVs and their components but also the race for autonomous vehicles that we expect will dominate the longer-term mobility landscape.
+As visions of electrification collide with the prospects of AI, we expect not only to see increased ubiquity of EVs and their components but also an acceleration of the race for autonomous vehicles that we expect will dominate the longer-term mobility landscape.

 We expect that vehicles will become increasingly autonomous as regulations fall into place, consumer fears ease, and technology is further commercialized.
 We expect that automation will gain adherents in stages—autonomous features will be adopted faster than fully self-driving cars that no longer need a steering wheel or driver, which will get bogged down by regulation and consumer safety fears.